Balance Training: Exercises for Dizziness and Balance

 Emanuel Bachmann

 Developer of Cervio.
-Focused on evidence-based cervical spine rehabilitation and digital health.
+Focused on evidence-based cervical spine mobility training and digital health.

-Medical Disclaimer: This article is for informational purposes only and does not replace professional medical advice, diagnosis, or treatment.
-If you have persistent or severe dizziness, please consult a doctor or vestibular physiotherapist.
+Medical Disclaimer: This article is for informational purposes only and does not replace professional medical advice, assessment, or routine.
+If you have persistent or severe dizziness, please consult a doctor or vestibular trainer.
 Vertigo can have serious underlying causes that require medical evaluation.

 References